cs-ufrn/practice-python-git/README.md

 This repository stores Python activities to be solved in teams using Git.
-Each branch represents an event, like a training, a minicourse or a hackaton, in which people worked in some activity
+Each branch represents an event, like a training, a minicourse or a hackaton, in which people worked in some activity.